github/docs/content/codespaces/developing-in-codespaces/connecting-to-a-private-network.md

 ---
-title: Connecting Codespaces to resources on a private network
+title: Connecting to a private network
 intro: You can connect Codespaces to resources.
 product: '{% data reusables.gated-features.codespaces %}'
 permissions: '{% data reusables.codespaces.availability %}'